 - Protection;

-- Financial solutions;
+- ◆ Financial solutions;

 - Longevity.

 Protection encompasses the traditional Life reinsurance business for living and death benefits.
 The main risks undertaken are mortality, morbidity and behavioral risks for individuals and groups of individuals.
-Financial solutions typically combine traditional Life reinsurance with financing components providing liquidity, balance sheet, solvency and/or income improvements to the client.
+Financial solutions typically combine traditional

+Life reinsurance with financing components providing liquidity, balance sheet, solvency and/or income improvements to the client.
 Longevity products cover the risk of negative deviation from expected results due to the insured or annuitant living longer than assumed in the pricing of insurance cover provided by insurers or pension funds.

-In 2017, SGL SE continued to grow profitably in a competitive Life reinsurance market thanks to a robust flow of new business and expansion of franchise in various key regions and product lines.
+In 2018, SGL SE continued to grow profitably in a competitive Life reinsurance market thanks to a robust flow of new business and expansion of franchise in various key regions and product lines, including the acquisition of MutRé SA.

-Gross written premiums for the financial year ended December 31, 2017 amounted to EUR 3,903 million, an increase of 6% compared to EUR 3,668 million in 2016 (10% increase at constant exchange rates).
-Growth was recognized in the Protection product line in the Americas, in the Financial Solutions in Asia-Pacific and in the Longevity product line in Europe.
+Gross written premiums for the financial year ended December 31, 2018 amounted to EUR 3,716 million, a decrease of 4.8% compared to EUR 3,903 million in 2017.
+Growth was recognized in the Longevity product line in EMEA and in the Financial Solutions product line in Asia-Pacific, with a decrease in the Protection product line in the Americas due to internal business restructuring.